 One of the most beautiful and romantic spots in Wales, it's worth visiting Llanddwyn at any time of year, not just on 25 January.
 You'll find it on the southwest corner of Anglesey, just beyond the village of Newborough.
 Here are three good reasons to visit:

 - It's very pretty.
-Llanddwyn's Blue Flag beach is backed by dunes and a forest that's home to red squirrels and a huge roost of ravens (which mate for life, appropriately).
-The whole area is a nature reserve, with stunning views across the Menai Strait to the mountains of Snowdonia.
+Llanddwyn beach is backed by dunes and a forest that's home to red squirrels and a huge roost of ravens (which mate for life, appropriately).
+Newborough Nature Reserve has stunning views across the Menai Strait to the mountains of Snowdonia.

 - Llanddwyn Island is actually a peninsula that's only very rarely cut off by the highest tides.
 Walk out onto the headland and you'll find two lighthouses, a couple of pilot's cottages (which become a visitor centre in the summer holidays) and the picturesque ruins of St Dwynwen's Church.
 This is built on the site of the nunnery she founded in the 5th century, and she's said to be buried here.